ashx3/telco_churn_prediction/README.md

 ## Tasks Performed
 ### 1. Data exploration:
-Exploring the dataset using pandas, numpy, matplotlib and seaborn libraries.
+Explored the dataset using pandas, numpy, matplotlib, and seaborn libraries to understand its structure and contents.

 ### 2. Exploratory Data Analysis :
-Plotted different graphs to get more insights about dependent and independent features.
+Visualized data through various graphs to gain insights into the relationships between dependent and independent features.

 ### 3. Feature Engineering :
-There are numerical and categorical features are present.
-Scaling was performed on numerical data and encoding of categorical data is done.
+Performed feature engineering to handle numerical and categorical features.
+Scaled numerical data and encoded categorical data for model compatibility.

 ### 4. Model Building :
-For model building, data was splitted into training and testing set and various algorithms were used to train the model, namely:<br>
+Split the data into training and testing sets and trained various algorithms for predictive model, including::<br>
 - Logistic Regression
 - Ridge Classifier
 - Decision Tree Classifier